 05.01 General

+Direct observation alone is not sufficient.
+Line managers must take an active role in the onsite activities that they oversee.
+They must engage their employees in open, two-way communication regarding their inspection or examination findings so that both parties fully understand the issues and the appropriate regulatory approach to those issues.
+By sharing their perceptions, opinions, and philosophies, employees will gain a better understanding of what their supervisors expect of them and supervisors will gain valuable insights to the capabilities and shortcomings of their employees and the inspection program.
+Similarly, reviews of inspection reports, peer reviews, involvement in enforcement actions, senior management debriefings, management self-assessments, involvement in developing mid-cycle and end-of-cycle assessment reports, and feedback from licensees can provide additional insights to the conduct, objectivity, and performance of employees and managers as well.

 Every level of management must clearly communicate to its subordinates the agency’s expectations regarding the duties of inspectors and examiners and the principles to be applied in the performance of those duties.

-Only trained and qualified (IMC 1245 Appendix A) individuals having the knowledge and aptitude to perform onsite activities in a manner consistent with agency expectations should be assigned to perform independent onsite activities.
+Only trained and qualified (IMC 1245 Appendix A or equivalent) individuals having the knowledge and aptitude to perform onsite activities in a manner consistent with agency expectations should be assigned to perform independent onsite activities.

 When onsite activities are initiated, line managers must oversee those activities to ensure that the agency’s expectations and principles regarding inspectors and examiners are satisfied.

-There are no restrictions on the number of site assignments or total time in position for RIs provided that the performance remains acceptable as defined by Management Directive 10.67, “Non-SES Performance Appraisal System.”
-Hence, s and their managers should maintain the flexibility to make job assignments and career decisions in the best interest of both the NRC and the individual.
+There are no restrictions on the number of site assignments or total time in position for RIs provided that their performance remains acceptable as defined by Management Directive 10.67, “Non-SES Performance Appraisal System.”
+Hence, RIs and their managers should maintain the flexibility to make job assignments and career decisions in the best interest of both the NRC and the individual.

-Throughout this IMC, the term employee applies to all NRC technical staff who perform independent inspections or examinations at facilities.
-The term inspections appl to inspections, examinations, audits, and reviews conducted by NRC technical staff at facilities.
+Throughout this IMC, the term “employee” applies to all NRC technical staff who perform independent inspections or examinations at licensee or applicant facilities.
+The term “inspections” applies to inspections, examinations, audits, and reviews conducted by NRC technical staff at licensee or applicant facilities.

-0.02 Observations
+05.02 Observations